gkbroderick/mlb/ReadMe.txt

 Questions:
 How do I access an array objects set as a property of another object? mlb.americanLeague[0][0].teamName -> Uncaught TypeError: Cannot read property '0' of undefined

+Update 2/13/15:
+HTML/CCC styling applied, however the page is not responsive.Still a lot of work needed their.

+Jquery function triggerd by dropdown that accesses teamPool and calls the briefhistory method

+The most important insight I gained from this assignment is responsive design, and how complex it is.
+Not thinking, I found myself too deep into the project and too intimidated to go back and try and adapt the page.

+For the most part this was all accomplished by myself.
+Galen Broderick did help me out, big time, with binding the jquery function to the event.